 Of course it all has to be balanced with the business goals.
 You may have heard the term used to describe this process: User Experience (UX) Design.
 A good UX Designer is an expert at finding solutions that address both the needs of specific visitors in the easiest way possible, yet also achieves the goals of the business.

 A successful website starts long before any software is opened.
 A good User Experience Designer will spend time early in the process talking with their clients and strategically defining success, both in terms of what the visitor needs, and what the business needs.

-It’s the User Experience designer’s job to understand HOW and WHEN to provide that crucial information to visitors to ensure an optimal experience while cutting through the irrelevant fluff that most websites fall victim to.
+The key is always to ensure the website accomplishes three things for the target visitor: It needs to be useful, relevant, and valuable.
+It’s the User Experience Designer’s job to understand HOW and WHEN to provide crucial information to visitors to ensure an optimal experience while cutting through the irrelevant fluff that most websites fall victim to.